Conservation Safaris: Endangered Animals in Africa and What You Can Do to Help

 - WCS: Wildlife Conservation Society

-Many of the above listed organizations also have volunteer programs, in which you can lend a hand in protecting the animals and places we all love.
-You can start a fundraising campaign or get involved in local events.
+Alternatively, you can start a fundraising campaign or get involved in local events.
 You can also write, produce videos, or interact on social media, all for a good cause.